Rachael Leahcar: 2012–2014: Romantique and Here Comes the Sun

-2015–present: Cabaret show, Shadows, tour and Christmas album
+Since 2015: Cabaret show, Shadows, tour and Christmas album

 In April 2014, Leahcar announced she had begun working on her fourth studio album, with hopes to tour in the near future.
 Leahcar revealed she has been writing with singer-songwriter Josh Pyke, among other artists, for the upcoming album.
 Leahcar revealed in September 2015, she was writing the album's first single, then "Sewn".

 Following the death of Adelaide Crows coach Phil Walsh in July 2015, Leahcar lent her vocals to a tribute song, "We Stand Together (Flying as One)".
 Written and performed by Adelaide band The BordererS, the song also features Taasha Coates from The Audreys in addition to numerous Crows and Port Adelaide supporters.
 Leahcar provided her vocals to a song for the South Australian short film project, Maurice's Symphony, titled "Song of Joy".
-In addition, Leahcar's vocals also feature in the film, Love and Love Only.
+In addition, Leahcar's vocals also feature in the film, Love & Love Only.

 Leahcar announced in June 2015, she would be touring a cabaret show, telling her life story, through to her time on The Voice Australia.
 Titled The Colours of My Life, Leahcar toured various Adelaide suburban arts centres throughout July 2015 and featured Leahcar's RSB guide dog, Ella.
 These shows continued regionally and nationally until October 2019.

 In February 2017, Leahcar released the lead single, "Beware the Wolf", from her fourth studio album Shadows.
 The album was released 7 April 2017.
 Leahcar embarked on the Shadows Tour in support of the album in November 2017.

 Leahcar released a Christmas album, Together For Christmas on 25 October 2019.
 The album features duets with Darren Mullan, Ben Whittington, Lara Nakhle, and Grace Bawden.